Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Introduction

 In these various approaches, a key issue is that either a single data source is used, such as disease--gene mutational data \cite{goh2007human}, or no new biological knowledge about a specific disease could be derived from the results (e.g., PCID \cite{he2017pcid}).

 In this work, we propose an integrative framework based on artificial neural networks (NN) to predict disease--disease links, as well as disease--pathway and disease--gene associations.
-We test three neural networks trained to predict patients' diagnoses based on differential gene expression.
-The NNs' structures are designed to mimic the cellular multi-scale organization by integrating gene--pathway, gene--protein complex and protein complex--pathway annotations.
+We train the model to predict patients' diagnoses based on differential gene expression.
+The NN's structure is designed to mimic the cellular multi-scale functional organization by integrating gene--pathway annotations.
 This approach follows on from a body of work aiming to build neural networks based on prior information defining the structure of the network \cite{michael2018visible}.
 For instance, Ma \textit{et al.} \cite{ma2018using} build a neural network using the Gene Ontology \cite{ashburner2000gene} directed acyclic graph as a template for the connections.
 The neural network, named DCell, is then trained to predict phenotype related to cellular fitness from genotype data.
 The trained DCell predicts cellular growth almost as accurately as laboratory observations.

-We show that our framework achieves good accuracy scores on our dataset.
-We hypothesize that for each patient, the output vector from each NN gives a personalized disease risk vector between the patient and each of the possible diseases.
-From those personalized disease risk representations, we derive a directed disease--disease network capturing positive risk associations between diseases.
-We show that the links are biologically relevant and can be corroborated by existing disease co-morbidities, or by molecular evidence.
-We manually search the literature to validate our top disease--disease predictions.
-We show that by analysing the trained NNs, i.e. the underlying matrices, we can extract biological knowledge relevant for each disease.
-Specifically, we use the trained NN to predict novel disease--pathway and disease--gene links.
-We show that our predictions are biologically relevant and we verify the top predictions through manual literature curation ensuring that the sources do not use the same data, to mitigate the risk of argument circularity.
+We show that our framework achieves good predicting performances on our dataset.
+By analysing the trained NN, i.e. the underlying weight matrices, we show that we can extract biological knowledge relevant for each disease.
+Specifically, we use the trained NN to predict novel disease--pathway and disease--gene links and from those predictions we extract disease similarity score used to identify putative co-morbidities.
+We show that our predictions are biologically relevant against established ground-truths and verify the top predictions through manual literature curation ensuring that the sources do not use the same data, to mitigate the risk of argument circularity.